pppest/devault-atm-touch/README.md

 I made this little video check it out:
 ![A DeVault ATM youtube](https://github.com/pppest/devault-atm-touch/blob/master/images/atm-vid-fast.gif)

-You can see it on youtube with sound:
+You can see it on youtube with its original soundtrack by Tropigotikas:
 https://www.youtube.com/watch?v=8jyNdE-9dDU&feature=youtu.be

 A pic: